• There are no suggestions because the search field is empty.

 For example, because every other weekend for parenting time is something that works with Bob's schedule right now, Bob might be tempted to settle for alternate weekend parenting time going forward with no language included to cover the future.

-While on the one hand this might seem to make some sense, what Bob might not be thinking about is the future New Mrs. Smith.
+While on the one hand this might seem to make some sense, what Bob might not be thinking about is the future New Mrs. Bob.

 Bob might say to me, "Steve, eat your damn words.
-There's not going to be a future 'New Mrs. Smith.'"
+There's not going to be a future 'New Mrs. Bob."

 I would say to Bob, "Well, you know what?
 There might be.
 There might be."